A happy of screen printing transforming into one of the top screen printing shops in North America.

 Zachary Traxler, CEO of Traxler Printing, started screen-printing as a hobby in his basement.
 His father, owner of a “California Myth” T-Shirt Shop, Surf Ohio helped drive Zach’s passion into his businesses today.
 After not getting the success that he wanted from college, Zach dropped out and interned at a local internet company working IT, while making t-shirts on the side.
 In 2011, Zach quit his job and opened up Traxler Printing, where many of his father’s accessories are printed today.
 “It’s been nothing but up from there,” Zach exclaims.

 Currently, the company is moving to a larger location.
 “We are going from a garage shop to a factory status” says Zach.
-“September 2010 it was an idea and today, we’re one of the fastest growing, highest rated, top 30 screen printing shops in North America.”
+“September 2010 it was an idea and today, we’re one of the fastest-growing, highest rated, top 30 screen printing shops in North America.”
 Traxler is accredited to the Fair Labor Association, which gives them a lot of traction.
 In fact, Traxler Printing is known to retain employees.
 “Our industry has a high turn-over rate” says Zach.
 “What we focus on is creating a culture, being prideful about things that you’re working on, where you are from”.
 “A lot of shops that I’ve been in, there’s a lot of friction and infighting…we tried to turn that on itself and create healthy competitions.”
 Employees at Traxler Printing are cross-trained in hopes of making the company more efficient.
-Zach says, “you can’t go to school to learn this stuff…there’s people knocking at the door everyday reminding us that as soon as there’s a position open they’d like to work for us.”
+Zach says, “you can’t go to school to learn this stuff… there are people knocking at the door every day reminding us that as soon as there’s a position open they’d like to work for us.”

 Buy Local, Buy Ohio